 Since the Modern Slavery Act came in, BT has decided to look deeper into the group's business operations, including recruitment, to identify any parts at risk of slavery and human trafficking.
 Once it's completed that programme, it will decide the right things to do next.
-As we keep learning more, we'll review and refine the steps we take to identify potential incidences of slavery or human trafficking.
+As it keeps learning more, it'll review and refine the steps it takes to identify potential incidences of slavery or human trafficking.

-The steps BT takes for our supply chain depend on how we initially evaluate a supplier.
-It asks all but our lowest risk suppliers to complete its 'Sourcing with Human Dignity' questionnaire - which helps establish a high, medium or low risk of them falling below our standards.
+The steps BT takes for its supply chain depends on how it initially evaluates a supplier.
+It asks all but its lowest risk suppliers to complete its 'Sourcing with Human Dignity' questionnaire - which helps establish a high, medium or low risk of them falling below the BT standards.